 Under Kentucky laws, all landlords and public accommodations are required to allow people with service animals and emotional support animals non-discriminatory service regardless of their pet policy.
 However, there are a few exceptions to the rule.

 Under federal law, landlords in Kentucky must provide reasonable accommodation for all emotional support animals.
 This Fair Housing Act guarantees that a landlord can't and won't discriminate against you for having a legitimate emotional support animal.

 For the most part, landlords in Kentucky are required to provide reasonable accommodation to any emotional support animal certified by a licensed mental health professional.
 Still, there are a few exceptions to that rule.

-According to the fair housing act, if a landlord is renting out four units or less and occupies one of the units, the landlord can refuse to accommodate an emotional support animal.
+According to the Fair Housing Act, if a landlord is renting out four units or less and occupies one of the units, the landlord can refuse to accommodate an emotional support animal.

 If the apartment complex that you are looking to move into falls under this category, it's essential to consider the pros and cons regarding your mental health.
-Remember that finding accommodation for your pet is relatively easy, but if you're set on this place, consider talking to your potential landlord and providing them with more detail on how your pet is licensed.
+Remember that finding accommodation for your pet is relatively easy, but if you're set on this place, consider talking to your potential landlord and providing them with more details on how your pet is licensed.

 The good news is with a service like Pettable, you can have your licensed mental health provider call or provide more information (but nothing private) to your landlord free of charge.
 This is included in your services.